To each and every American citizen,

 Abraham Lincoln

 The corruption in American society is obvious and overwhelming.
-It seems that it is simply too entrenched to remove; that it has metastasized throughout too many vital institutions; diversified across too many executives.
-This corruption is not a fault unique to our nation, but a pattern that is seen across history and around the world.
-Powerful empires fall victim to internal corruption.
-And while we like to think ourselves exceptional, we are no exception to this pattern.
+It seems that it is simply too entrenched to remove; that it has metastasized throughout too many vital institutions, diversified across too many executives.
+Destructive corruption is not unique to our nation, it is a pattern that is seen across history and around the world.
+Powerful empires fall victim to internal corruption; and while we like to think of ourselves as exceptional, we are no exception to this pattern.
 We have devolved from a healthy, democratic republic into an oligarchic kakistocracy, a society in which our most corrupt citizens are also the most powerful.
-The immensely powerful institutions that once protected the liberties, freedom, and prosperity of the American People have turned against us.
+The leviathan institutions that once protected the liberties, freedom, and prosperity of the American People have turned against us.
 The federal government has been captured by a powerful, wealthy aristocracy that acts in their own interests at the expense of the American People.

-Tyranny, the very adversary this nation’s founders risked everything to revolt against, can be seen from three noble perspectives.
+Tyranny, the very nemesis our nation’s founders risked everything to revolt against, can be seen from three noble perspectives.

-Aristotle, one of the most accomplished philosophers in history, defined tyranny as rule for the ruler’s benefit, rather than for the benefit of people.
+Aristotle, one of the most accomplished philosophers in antiquity, defined tyranny as rule for the ruler’s benefit, rather than for the benefit of people.
 In Citizens United v.
-FEC, the Supreme Court legalized unlimited political bribery, allowing corporate and special interest money to flood our elections, drowning out the voices of ordinary citizens.
-The corruption stemming from this ruling has corroded our government across federal, state, and local levels, spreading pay-to-play politics like a cancer.
-Politicians no longer serve their voters, they serve their donors; and they do so knowing that they are betraying their constituents.
-And that systemic corruption is completely separate from the obvious, ongoing corruption of the current administration.
+FEC, the Supreme Court legalized unlimited political bribery, allowing corporate and special interest money to flood our elections, drowning out the voices of citizens.
+The flood of corruption stemming from this ruling has corroded our government across federal, state, and local levels, spreading pay-to-play politics like cancer.
+Politicians no longer serve their voters, they serve their donors; and they do so knowing that serving their donors means betraying their voters.
+That systemic corruption is completely separate from the clear, ongoing corruption of the current administration, where the President and members of Congress are personally enrichening themselves through the power vested in them.
+The law no longer applies to the wealthy and the powerful.
 By Aristotle’s definition of tyranny, rule for the ruler’s benefit, we have a tyrannical government.

-John Locke, the enlightenment thinker that dared challenge the divine right of kings, believed that tyranny occurs when a government violates the natural rights of the people it governs.
-1st Amendment rights are under attack, with freedom of speech and assembly becoming increasingly restricted.
+John Locke, the enlightenment thinker who dared challenge the divine right of kings, believed that tyranny occurs when a government violates the natural rights of the people it governs.
 Under the new administration, the attack on our inalienable rights is only growing more severe.
-Individuals are being arrested for simply voicing uncommon, uncomfortable opinions, and institutions pressured into bowing before the administration’s will.
+1st Amendment rights are failing, with freedom of speech and assembly becoming increasingly restricted.
+Individuals are being arrested for simply voicing unpopular, uncomfortable opinions, and institutions pressured into bowing before the administration.
 There is public discussion relating to the suspension of habeas corpus.
-And looking beyond the recent developments, the 4th Amendment, which protects us against unreasonable searches, has been shredded by the Patriot Act.
-Government intelligence agencies now spy on Americans without warrants, due process, or oversight.
-Our famous rights to life, liberty, and the pursuit of happiness ring exceptionally hollow, as most Americans spend almost all their time working and can barely meet their basic needs.
+There are secret police arresting law abiding citizens on the basis of ethnicity.
+And looking beyond recent developments, the 4th Amendment, which protects us against unreasonable searches, has been shredded by the Patriot Act.
+Government intelligence agencies now spy on Americans, harvesting personal data without warrants, due process, or oversight.
 By Locke’s definition of tyranny, government infringement of their citizen’s natural rights, we have a tyrannical government.

 James Madison, one of America’s original founding fathers, warned that tyranny arises when a single branch of government consolidates too much power.
 Trump v.
 United States granted the President absolute immunity from criminal prosecution while in office.
-And to skew the balance of power even further, a sitting President passed an executive order stating that the President’s interpretation of the law will supersede all other opinions, replacing the role of the judicial branch outright.
-The executive branch is not just openly ignoring unanimous Supreme Court verdicts requiring the return of an illegitimately deported resident, they are claiming it as a victory.
-And even beyond the recent political turmoil, the President is able to launch precision guided missiles around the world without any oversight or evaluation.
-He is capable of raining down death and destruction around the world, wherever and whenever he chooses, and history has shown that Presidents exercise this power frequently, regardless of political affiliation.
-By Madison’s definition of tyranny, the over-consolidation of power, we have a tyrannical government.
+And to skew the balance of power even further, our sitting President passed an executive order stating that the President’s interpretation of the law will supersede all other opinions, overthrowing the authority and responsibilities of the judicial branch.
+The result of these decisions has resulted in the executive branch openly ignoring unanimous Supreme Court judgements.
+And finally, beyond the recent political turmoil, our President is capable of raining down death and destruction around the world, whenever they choose to do so, acting as judge, jury, and executioner.
+History has shown that Presidents exercise this power frequently, regardless of political affiliation.
+Our President has become, in effect, an unaccountable demigod, and so by Madison’s definition of tyranny, the over-consolidation of power, we have a tyrannical government.

 "When tyranny becomes law, rebellion becomes duty."